Close

 Information for part-time students

 We sometimes refer to part-time study as ‘half-time’ study because you really do need to allow half of each term-time week for study.
 The programme requires a lot of personal reading and study; it is easy to fall behind if this is not budgeted for.
-A certain flexibility with employment arrangements is essential and most part-time students make arrangements with their employer in advance to ensure that they can successfully manage their work and study commitments.
+A certain flexibility with employment arrangements is essential and part-time students should make arrangements with their employer in advance to ensure that they can successfully manage their work and study commitments.

 Term 1

 The first term for full-time students is an intensive one where they are introduced to reproductive health, health policy and systems, and research methods.
-For half-time students the pace is more manageable, but the problem arises about which of these courses to take first.
+For part-time students the pace is more manageable, but the problem arises about which of these courses to take first.
 The recommended option is to take ‘Sexual and Reproductive Health and Rights’ as this module is a pre-requisite for many Term 2 modules.
 You can then select another module to study in Term 1, out of ‘Health Policy and Systems for Sexual and Reproductive Health’, ‘Understanding and Applying Research Evidence’, and the three options for Distance Learning modules.

-The disadvantage that arises from half-time study in the first term is that modules in Terms 2 and 3 do assume that you know all the first term material and therefore some extra work is sometimes necessary to fill in gaps in knowledge, however this has not proved to be a serious problem for previous students.
+The disadvantage that arises from part-time study in the first term is that modules in Terms 2 and 3 do assume that you know all the first term material and therefore some extra work is sometimes necessary to fill in gaps in knowledge, however this has not proved to be a serious problem for previous students.

 Terms 2 and 3